-We have worked with a leading European bank to turn its derivatives business into a digital form of customised mass production.
+We have worked with a leading European bank to transform its derivatives business from a laborious manual process into a digital form of customised mass production.

 The way we combine mathematics with IT skills and long-term expertise from the banking industry put us in a good position to collaborate with several banks in these undertakings.
 Therefore, we entered into different long-term partnerships that continue to bring improvements to both our partners’ business and to the banking industry at large.

 Specifically, these innovations have transformed businesses from a labour-intensive craft to a fully digitalised form of customised mass-production.
 On a systemic level, they have been a major driver to establish customer-centric investment products, to enhance risk transparency and to improve customer services.

 One partnership that we entered into has been with a major European financial player.
 Our joint work to set up and continuously bring innovation to the bank’s derivatives platform originated in 2004.
 At the time, the bank was at a stage of rapid corporate development with two simultaneous elements: It expanded its business, while at the same time striving to make it more efficient.

 For that purpose we put together a small unit of specialists with backgrounds in banking, science, technology and consulting.
 With the launch of our nearshore development office in the Polish city of Wrocław in 2011, we gained extra flexibility to quickly scale our brainpower for specific tasks.
 As a result, we were able to expand our unit for periods of peak demand into a full interdisciplinary team of fifteen people.
 One of them is our Software Engineer Cezary Kobiela.

 “This project suits my interests at the intersection of banking and technology.
 It puts me on several steep learning curves: from building applications in C# and Java to better understanding complex financial products.“